The Bankrate promise

-The Bank of America® Customized Cash Rewards credit card is one of our top picks for online shopping credit cards as it offers a comprehensive selection of shopping categories.
+The Bank of America Customized Cash Rewards credit card is one of our top picks for the best online shopping credit cards as it offers a comprehensive selection of retailers in its online shopping category.
 Instead of just the usual Amazon.com, Walmart.com and Target.com rewards, you can earn rewards on a wide range of websites, including specialty merchants like Etsy.com, Nike.com, Apple.com, Nordstrom.com and Bestbuy.com, among others.

-Additionally, the Bank of America Customized Cash Rewards card doesn’t charge an annual fee, and the $200 cash rewards bonus (earned after you spend $1,000 during the first 90 days of account opening) is pretty significant compared to other mid-tier cash back cards.
+Additionally, the Bank of America Customized Cash Rewards card doesn’t charge an annual fee, offers some purchase protection and the $200 cash rewards bonus (earned after you spend $1,000 during the first 90 days of account opening) is a pretty significant welcome offer compared to other mid-tier cash back cards.

-Bank of America® Customized Cash Rewards credit card last updated on 03.14.22
+The information about the Bank of America Customized Cash Rewards credit card was last updated on Jan.
+17, 2023.

-Citi Double Cash Card: Best online shopping credit card for earning as you pay
+Citi Double Cash Card: Best online shopping card for earning as you pay

-- Rewards rate: 2 percent cash back — 1 percent back when you make a purchase and an additional 1 percent back as you pay for your purchases
+- Rewards rate: 2 percent cash back — 1 percent back when you make purchases and an additional 1 percent back as you pay for your purchases

 - Annual fee: $0

-Need a little help making sure you pay off your online purchases each month?
-The Citi® Double Cash Card should probably be your pick.
-For no annual fee, the card earns an unlimited 1 percent cash back on every purchase and an additional 1 percent back on your purchases when you pay them off each month.
+Need a little help making sure you pay off all your shopping purchases in full each month?
+The Citi Double Cash Card should probably be your pick.
+For no annual fee, the card earns an unlimited 1 percent cash back on all purchases when you make them — and an additional 1 percent back on your purchases when you pay them off each month.

-If you already have credit card debt from shopping, the Citi Double Cash can also serve as a balance transfer card with its 18-month 0 percent introductory APR offer on balance transfers 16.24% – 26.24% variable APR after that).
+If you already have credit card debt from shopping, the Citi Double Cash can also serve as a balance transfer card with its 18-month 0 percent introductory APR offer on balance transfers (18.24 percent to 28.24 percent variable APR after that).
 To take advantage of this offer, you must transfer your balance within four months from account opening.
 It should also be noted that there’s an intro balance transfer fee of $5 or 3 percent of each transfer (whichever is greater) on transfers completed within the first four months.

-Discover it Cash Back: Best online shopping credit card for seasonal spending
+Discover it Cash Back: Best online shopping card for seasonal spending

 - Rewards rate: 5 percent cash back on quarterly rotating categories after activation (on up to $1,500 in purchases per quarter, then 1 percent); 1 percent cash back on all other purchases